mmalessa/jwt-auth-fileserver/README.md

-# Go Http Fileserver with JWT auth
+# Go Http Fileserver with JWT auth ...and more

 ## Status
 Development version.
-Do not use!
+DO NOT USE!

 ## License
 GPL
 // TODO

-## Conception
+## JWT Auth Conception
 ```
 [App Frontend] (with JWT authentication / authorization)
     |